Peter Swift

 Many leaders of today were raised by television and video games rather than good old-fashioned Pennsylvania black bears.
 Peter Swift is an exception, having been adopted by a pair of Ursus Americanus at a young age.
 They taught him all he knows about the outdoors and Machiavellian office politics during his formative years living under logs and rocks in the Allegheny Mountains.

-This upbringing prepared Peter for the rigors of gaining a Philosophy degree at Grove City college, and landing a career in sales, marketing, and eventually operations for an rock-climbing and outdoor gear distributor until finally moving on to his current non-profit leadership role.
+This upbringing prepared Peter for the rigors of gaining a Philosophy degree at Grove City college, and landing a career in sales, marketing, and eventually operations for a rock-climbing and outdoor gear distributor until finally moving on to his current non-profit leadership role.
 Despite routinely missing out on hibernation, he still manages to find time to serve as executive director of Camp Susque.
+It was also serving in this present role that Peter earned his MBA from Grove City.

 When he isn’t helping to lead Susque’s ministries, he can be found scrounging for grubs and berries or watching college basketball with his wife Lindsey, twin daughters Audrey and Nora, son Isaac, and dog Sawyer.